 On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company owned 32% by each of the founding members and 4% by NCM LLC.
-Refer to "-Fathom Events" for further information.
+Refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations" for further information.